 - Project/invoice details

-- A description of services
+- Detailed description of services

-- Payment address and email
+- Updated payment address and email

 If this is your first time creating an invoice, check out this detailed guide I wrote for The Write Life, on how to create your first invoice as a freelancer.

 The point is to simplify your invoicing process so you still get paid without having to spend a lot of your precious time.

-Step 3: Bill more often
+3. Bill clients more often

 You have to be REALLY disciplined to stretch your money out over the entire month and stick to a budget, while hoping your clients pay you on time at the beginning of the next month.

 In the definitive guide to getting paid as a freelancer, Brennan Dunn talks about strategies that help you get more money in your pocket.
 And his second tip on the list is to invoice more frequently — at least once a week!

 “When I was first starting out, I invoiced twice a month.
 However, you should invoice as frequently as you can — preferably once a week.
 The shorter the loop between sending out an invoice and getting paid, the better.
 If you’re working on NET 30 terms (meaning: the client has 30 days to pay your invoice) and you invoice once a month, you’re looking at upwards of 60 days (2 months!) before getting paid for your time.
 This is less than ideal, especially since many of us don’t have the cash flow to support that.” — Brennan Dunn